solidjs/solid-docs-legacy/langs/en/guides/getting-started.md

 ## Buildless options

-If you dislike JSX or need to use Solid in non-compiled environments such as a plain HTML file, https://codepen.io, etc, you can create a Solid app using [``` html`` ``` Tagged Template Literals](https://github.com/solidjs/solid/tree/main/packages/solid/html) or [HyperScript `h()` functions](https://github.com/solidjs/solid/tree/main/packages/solid/h).
+If you need or prefer to use Solid in non-compiled environments such as plain HTML files, https://codepen.io, etc, you can use [``` html`` ``` Tagged Template Literals](https://github.com/solidjs/solid/tree/main/packages/solid/html) or [HyperScript `h()` functions](https://github.com/solidjs/solid/tree/main/packages/solid/h) in plain JavaScript instead of Solid's compile-time-optimized JSX syntax.

-You can run them straight from the browser using [Skypack](https://www.skypack.dev/):
+You can run them straight from the browser using [Skypack](https://www.skypack.dev/), for example:

 ```html
 <html>